Machine learning applications for the study of AGN physical properties using photometric observations: Introduction

 \section{Introduction}

-Active Galactic Nuclei (AGN) are known to be the most luminous sources in the Universe.
-These systems consist of a central supermassive black hole (SMBH), around which an accretion disk is formed.
-Although much is yet to be learned about the feedback mechanisms linking the SMBHs growth and the evolution of their host galaxies, we already know that their mass $M_{\rm BH}$ scales with a number of galaxy properties, like the stellar velocity dispersion $\sigma$, bulge mass and luminosity (see review by \cite{kormendy_coevolution_2013}).
-Furthermore, the extreme energetics of these objects also makes them a favoured source of cosmic ray acceleration \citep{murase_high-energy_2022, abbasi_search_2022}, as underlined by the recent discovery of neutrinos originating from the AGN NGC 1068 with IceCube \citep{icecube_collaboration_evidence_2022}.
-Collecting physical parameters --- such as their redshifts $z$, black hole mass $M_{\rm BH}$, Eddington luminosity and ratio $L_{\rm Edd}$ and $\lambda_{\rm Edd}$ --- from a complete and unbiased sample of AGN, becomes a necessary challenge in order to study their accretion history.
-However, spectroscopic techniques are almost always needed to measure these variables, and although the number of spectroscopically observed AGN has undoubtedly grown in the last decade \citep{comparat_final_2020}, the discrepancy between photometrically identified AGN and those followed up with spectroscopic surveys remains large.
-Fortunately, AGN have been well covered by multi-wavelength surveys: X-ray telescopes have observed the extragalactic sky, revealing a pattern of stars, black holes in binary systems and AGN, while IR telescopes have allowed to distinguish the latter from the large stellar population.
+Active galactic nuclei (AGNs) are known to be the most luminous sources in the Universe \citep{burbidge_nuclear_1958, minkowski_new_1960, matthews_optical_1963, schmidt_3c_1963}.
+These systems consist of a central supermassive black hole (SMBH), around which an accretion disk is formed \citep{lynden-bell_galactic_1969, rees_black_1984}.
+Although much is yet to be learned about the feedback mechanisms linking SMBH growth and the evolution of their host galaxies \citep{ferrarese_fundamental_2000,gebhardt_relationship_2000,yu_observational_2002}, we already know that their mass, $M_{\rm BH}$, scales with a number of galaxy properties, such as the stellar velocity dispersion, $\sigma$, bulge mass, and luminosity (see a review in \cite{kormendy_coevolution_2013}).
+Furthermore, the extreme energetics of these objects also makes them a favored source of cosmic ray acceleration \citep{mannheim_high-energy_1995, halzen_neutrino_1997,murase_neutrinos_2022, abbasi_search_2022}, as underlined by the recent discovery of neutrinos originating from the AGN NGC 1068 with IceCube \citep{icecube_collaboration_evidence_2022}.
+Collecting the physical parameters of SMBHs (e.g., redshifts, $z$, black hole mass, $M_{\rm BH}$, and Eddington luminosity and ratio, $L_{\rm Edd}$ and $\lambda_{\rm Edd}$) from a complete and unbiased sample of AGNs stands as a necessary step in studying their accretion history \citep{soltan_masses_1982,magorrian_demography_1998,schulze_low_2010}.
+However, spectroscopic techniques are almost always needed to measure these variables and although the number of spectroscopically observed AGNs has undoubtedly grown in the last decade \citep{plotkin_large_2008, kochanek_ages_2012, menzel_spectroscopic_2016, dwelly_spiders_2017, comparat_final_2020}, the discrepancy between photometrically identified AGNs and those followed up with spectroscopic surveys remains large \citep{blanton_sloan_2017, comparat_final_2020}.
+Fortunately, AGNs have been well covered by multi-wavelength surveys \citep{elvis_atlas_1994, edelson_multiwavelength_1996}: X-ray telescopes have observed the extragalactic sky \citep{brandt_deep_2005}, revealing a pattern of stars, black holes in binary systems, and AGNs, while infrared (IR) telescopes have allowed us to distinguish the latter from the large stellar population \citep{stern_midinfrared_2005, assef_mid-infrared_2013}.
+Enlarging the sample and sky coverage of AGN observations with reliably estimated physical parameters is particularly important for multimessenger astronomy, where signals from individual sources are often weak \citep{aartsen_icecube_2020, abbasi_constraining_2023}.
+This limitation can be overcome by searching for correlations between a messenger (e.g., neutrinos or cosmic rays) and a population of AGNs instead.
+However, the power of correlation searches increases with the sky coverage of the counterpart observations and, additionally, this requires a model for the expected production of the messenger in question for each object included in the correlation study \citep{achterberg_selection_2006,aartsen_contribution_2017, abbasi_search_2022}.
+Such models usually depend on the physical parameters of the specific AGN.